vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/doc_quickstart/quickstart.rst

 Note for Mac: Have a static Ethernet IP: System Preferences -> Network -> Ethernet -> Configure IPv4: Manually.
 Give an IP address.

-To test the webserver setup, a simple client is provided in ``$/app_a16_slicekit_ethernet_sleep_wake_combo_demo/xmos_python_webserver``:
+To test the web server setup, a simple client is provided in ``$/app_a16_slicekit_ethernet_sleep_wake_combo_demo/xmos_python_webserver``:

 #.
 Navigate to ``$/app_a16_slicekit_ethernet_sleep_wake_combo_demo/xmos_python_webserver``
 #.
 Run ``server.py``.
 The server IP address will be displayed in the console.
 #.
 Run ``test_client.py`` with server IP address as argument.
 #.
-The client would open, send a message to webserver close the connection, twice!
+The client would open, send a message to web server close the connection, twice!
 #.
 Look for the message *Hi from test client* in the Server console.
-If this message is displayed (twice), the webserver setup is alright.
+If this message is displayed (twice), the web server setup is alright.

 Please note that ``test_client.py`` could be run on a different workstation provided that the two workstations are connected via a Ethernet cable.